francWhite/reportify/README.md

 | `jira.accsessToken`      | Access token for the Jira instance.  | A1B2C3D4E5F6G                          |

-Reportify will validate the configuration on startup and informs over missing or invalid settings.
+reportify will validate the configuration on startup and informs over missing or invalid settings.

 #### Jira Access Token
 The access token can be generated in Jira under `Profile > Personal Access Tokens > Create token`.
 Only the BROWSE_PROJECTS permission is required.

 ### Commands

-Reportify supports generating reports for a specific date or the current week.
+reportify supports generating reports for a specific date or an entire week.
 If no parameters are specified, the report is generated for the current day.

 ```
 USAGE: